isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Pumpkin.md

   <h4>Sowing seeds:</h4>
 	<p>Seeds can be sown directly into pots or the ground around 15-30cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within 10 days.</p>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>